 pierre [dot] dutilleul [at] mcgill [dot] ca (Email)

-Examples of current projects
+Examples of current and recently completed research projects

 Dutilleul, P. 1993a.
 Modifying the t test for assessing the correlation between two spatial processes.
 Biometrics 49:305-314.